LambdaHack/LambdaHack/PLAYING.md

 On Winning and Dying
 --------------------

-You win the game if you escape the dungeon alive.
+You win the game if you escape the dungeon alive (or eliminate all opposition, in some game modes).
 Your score is the sum of all gold you've plundered plus 100 gold pieces for each gem.
 Only the loot in possession of the party members on the current level counts (the rest of the party is considered MIA).